jart/blink/README.md

   is required, if Blink is running inside Blink, in which case only one level of simulation may use the linear memory optimization.

+- `-0` allows `argv[0]` to be specified on the command line.
+Under normal circumstances, `blink cmd arg1` is equivalent to `execve("cmd", {"cmd", "arg1})` since that's how most programs are launched.
+However if you need the full power of execve() process spawning, you can say `blink -0 cmd arg0 arg1` which is equivalent to `execve("cmd", {"arg0", "arg1})`.

 - `-L PATH` specifies the log path.
 The default log path is `$TMPDIR/blink.log` or `/tmp/blink.log` if `$TMPDIR` isn't defined.
 If a log file isn't desired, this flag may be set to `-` or `/dev/stderr` for logging to standard error.

+- `-S` enables system call logging.
+This will emit to the log file the names of system calls each time a `SYSCALL` operation in invoked, along with their arguments and results in hexadecimal.
+Blink currently only displays symbol names for error codes.
+The x86_64-linux headers and System V ABI may be consulted to determine the meaning of other hex codes.
+System call logging isn't available in `MODE=rel` and `MODE=tiny` builds, in which case this flag is ignored.

 - `-s` will cause internal statistics to be printed to standard error on exit.
 Stats aren't available in `MODE=rel` and `MODE=tiny` builds, and